VCU Community Forestry Program

 Funding

-The Virginia Commonwealth University Community Forestry Program is funded by the VCU Office of Sustainability, VCU Facilities Management and a variety of grants that enable the program to carry out its goals to support urban forestry efforts in the Richmond community.
+The Virginia Commonwealth University Community Forestry Program is funded by the VCU Sustainability, VCU Facilities Management and a variety of grants that enable the program to carry out its goals to support urban forestry efforts in the Richmond community.
 To obtain grants, program staff work with community organizations to develop project concepts and pursue grant opportunities from government agencies and charitable organizations.
 Continue reading for a list of grants and funding that has been acquired to support the VCU Community Forestry Program.

 To find out how you can help fund the program and support local community forestry efforts, email sustain@vcu.edu.